fluentux/x-ray-image-enhancer/plan/project.md

 Median filtering is another technique for removing noise.

-## Command-line interface
+## Command-line interface (optional)

-Simple command-line line interface will be implemented.
+Simple command-line line interface can be implemented.
 User can give operation type and one or multiple image files to process.

 Example commands: